kaljo14/API/README.md

 ## Description

+---

 cURL CRUD Example ,CRUD methods,Many To Many relationship, Built with PHP & MySQL

 ## Project Requirements:

+---

 The goal is to make two resources to be fed through the API, respectively one resource for tasks and one resource for tags.
-A task is something that needs to be done, and `tags` can be taken as a way to categorize `tasks`.
+A task is something that needs to be done, and `tags`git a can be taken as a way to categorize `tasks`.

-#####For example, we might have the following list of tasks:
+##### For example, we might have the following list of tasks:

 - To buy milk
 - To buy cheese